bitburner-official/bitburner-src/src/Documentation/ui/doc/basic/hacking.md

 ## Backdoors

 [server](servers.md) that can be hacked can also have backdoors installed.
-These backdoors will provide you with a benefit; the services may be cheaper, penalties may be reduced or there may be other results.
+These backdoors will provide you with a benefit - the services may be cheaper, penalties may be reduced or there may be other results.
 Honeypots exist and will let factions know when you have succeeded at backdooring their system.
 Once you have a backdoor installed, you can connect to that [server](servers.md) directly.